AIForces/AIForces/docs/source/problemsetting.rst

       }
    ]

-Game log is designed in your way, make it easy to read by the visualizer.
+Game logs is designed by you, so make sure it is constructed in a way, what would be easy for a visualiser to process.

 .. _validator-label: